lingtalfi/Light_DbSynchronizer/doc/api/Ling/Light_DbSynchronizer/Service/LightDbSynchronizerService/synchronize.md

 Synchronize the database with the given create file, and returns whether the synchronization was perfectly executed.

-If not, details of problems are available via logs.
+If not, details of problems are available via logs, or via the getLogErrorMessages/getLogDebugMessages methods.

 See more details in the [Light_DbSynchronizer conception notes](https://github.com/lingtalfi/Light_DbSynchronizer/blob/master/doc/pages/conception-notes.md).